 Check the latest Advocare Spark price on Amazon. #ad

 XS Energy Drink

 XS Energy Drink has 80mg of caffeine, 10 calories and zero sugar.
 The contents are pretty moderate and should be suitable for you if you’re down with flu.

 XS also has 2 caffeine free options:

 Check the latest prices on Amazon, but be warned, it’s not the cheapest option on this list. #ad

 Whether I’m sick or as healthy as an ox, I always go for REIZE Energy Drink as it only has 50mg of caffeine, 11 calories and is sugar-free.

-The minimal caffeine amount gives me just the right boost of energy without worrying of side effects or a caffeine-crash afterwards.
+The sensible amount of caffeine gives me just the right boost of energy without worrying about side effects or a sugar-crash afterwards.

-Try REIZE Energy Drink today, and you might just find that it’s the best energy drink for you when you’re down with flu.
+Try REIZE Energy Drink today, and you might just find that it’s also the best energy drink for you when you’ve got the flu.

 Last Updated on